j7k6/docs.j7k6.org/_posts/2017-09-26-macos-high-sierra-owc-aura-ssd.md

 tags: [macbook,apple,macos,high-sierra,owc-aura,ssd]
 ---

-At this point the new macOS High Sierra is not installable on any **OWC Aura** Macbook SSD.
+At this point the new **macOS High Sierra** is not installable on any **OWC Aura** Macbook SSD.
+If it's installed via the AppStore directly, it fails with a *Firmware Error*.
 I got it to work by doing this:

 1. Download Installer in AppStore